wu-hongjun/macOS-Thinkpad-X1-Extreme/README.md

        * BCM94360CS2 is an ABSOLUTELY NIGHTMARE.
 DON'T buy.
        * If you are confused: The card with 3 antennas is good, with 2 antennas is bad.
 #### Memory:
    * Normally, your memory on your machine should just work.
-[Issue #34](https://github.com/Errrneist/Hackintosh-Thinkpad-X1-Extreme/issues/34#issuecomment-516447421) However, with machines that has 64G of memory, you might need some workaround.
+However, with machines that has 64G of memory, you might need some workaround.([Issue #34](https://github.com/Errrneist/Hackintosh-Thinkpad-X1-Extreme/issues/34#issuecomment-516447421))
    * Presented by [oreziam](https://github.com/oreziam), he gave a brief description of his solution in the above issue.
       * Note that I do not know, and cannot help you with this issue since I have 32G of memory.
 You should contact oreziam if you have questions.
       * In order to make this work, you need to inject info of the system memory, but with one more sockets than usual.